Back Stitch Vs Straight Stitch By Hand| Which Is Best For Strong Fabric Security?

 Back Stitch Vs Straight Stitch Chart

 If you still need clarification, here is the stitch chart.
-I hope this will clear out everything:
+I hope this will clear out everything.
+You will have a clear vision of Back Stitch Vs Straight Stitch:

 Back Stitch Vs Straight Stitch Chart